 While many of the consequences will be with us for some time, it’s likely the most challenging period will be the next few months as we negotiate the financial impact of social distancing and lockdowns.
-Many of the Government measures suggest that we can expect the strictest restrictions to be in place for approximately three-months.
-Whilst we cannot be sure how accurate that will prove to be, businesses should be preparing their three-month Coronavirus cash flow.
+Whilst we cannot know how long that will continue for, businesses should be preparing their three-month Coronavirus cash flow.

 Every company will be impacted differently; food and medical manufacturers may see positive outcomes, retailers and the airline industry the opposite.
 What is universally true is that the old adage ‘cash is king’ is never more important than in periods of uncertainty.
 Here are six top-tips to help manage your cash flow during this period of uncertainty.

 1. Bill in advance and request up-front payments

 You have costs you have to keep paying and it’s completely reasonable to ask your customers to demonstrate their faith in you by invoicing in advance and collecting deposits.
 Deferred VAT due in March to June 2020 can now be spread into 11 equal interest-free payments over the financial year 2021/22.
 Bill in advance, collect the cash and pay the VAT when business returns to normal later.

 2. Take advantage of the Business Interruption Loan Scheme